webplatform/docs/html/elements/wbr/index.md

 }}
 {{Standardization_Status}}
 {{API_Name}}
-{{Summary_Section|The Word Break Opportunity (<wbr>) HTML element represents a position within text where the browser may optionally break a line, though its line-breaking rules would not otherwise create a break at that location.}}
+{{Summary_Section|The Word Break Opportunity (<code>wbr</code>) element represents a position within text where the browser may optionally break a line, though its line-breaking rules would not otherwise create a break at that location.}}
 {{Markup_Element
 |DOM_interface=dom/HTMLElement
 }}